-Proctors should plan a time and space for students with hearing disabilities (including those with implants) to complete the listening section of the test with adequate audio configuration through the utilization of amplified external speakers or other audio equipment.
+- Proctors should plan a time and space for test takers with hearing disabilities (including those with implants) to complete the listening section of the test with adequate audio configuration through the utilization of amplified external speakers or other audio equipment.

-Test taker may use extra time and may want to use the Speaking section’s “Add to Recording” feature as well as re-record features for the speaking section of the test.
+- Test takers may use extra time and may want to use the Speaking section’s “Add to Recording” feature as well as re-record features for the speaking section of the test.

 Dyslexic test takers can have an Aide read any of the English portions of the test – but only the English portions.

-For accommodations not listed above, please fill out our Accommodations Request Form at the bottom of this page at least 14 days before your test date.
+For accommodations not listed above, please fill out Avant Accommodations Request Form at the bottom of this page at least 14 days before your test date.

 Any and all translation assistance is allowed for these areas, since they do not contain any elements which would be assessed.
-The goal is for students to login to the test successfully, complete the Student Profile accurately, and understand the instructions about the Reading, Listening, Writing, and Speaking sections.
+The goal is for test takers to login to the test successfully, complete the Test Taker Profile accurately, and understand the instructions about the Reading, Listening, Writing, and Speaking sections.